mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 # chown -R mcp: ~mcp/.ssh
 {% endhighlight %}

-So, pretty standard stuff here: we're just going to say only that user can read those files.
-So that's fine, now, now the SSH keys are set up.

-Next: directories.
-So we want to have a certain structure and if you're not familiar with how Capistrano creates sort of directories, you kind of have a `releases` directory with timestamped versions of your project, you have a `shared` directory which kind of persists across deploys and you actually have a `current` symlink to the latest version.
-And that `shared` directory is ideal for putting things like `database.yml`s in; your sort of config that will persist and can be copied in by your Capistrano tasks.

-So let's just create that directory, we want to have- because we've only got one app, we call it "mcp", we're going to put it in the home directory and it's just going to be `shared/config`.
+That's now done and only the `mcp` user can access our list of public keys.

+We want to have a particular directory structure for our deployed application and we're going to copy the one used by Capistrano:

+* A `releases` directory that will contain timestamped versions of your application code;
+* A `shared` directory that persists across deploys making it ideal for storing configuration like your `database.yml`.

+The final part (which will be managed by Capistrano itself) is a symbolic link called `current` which points to the currently active version of your code within the `releases` directory.

+While Capistrano will create those directories for us, we want to take advantage of the `shared` directory now so that we can put our configuration in place before we deploy.
+Let's create our directory structure within the `mcp` user's home directory...

 {% highlight console %}
 # mkdir -p ~mcp/apps/mcp/shared/config
 {% endhighlight %}

-That's fine.
-And then we're just going to make sure it's owned by the right user because obviously we're doing everything as `root`.
+As we're doing everything as `root`, we just need to make sure everything is owned by the right user...

 {% highlight console %}
 # chown -R mcp: ~mcp/apps
 {% endhighlight %}

-Now, now comes a bit of a tricky bit.
-So, I'm a developer in a large organisation so ideally I'm not allowed to see live usernames and passwords for things like the database so I don't have the keys to do that.
-So let's say someone else has that information; all I can do is maybe give them a `database.yml` with "FILL IN THE BLANKS HERE" and they can actually then go in and put that file in place.
-So they're going to just SSH in and they're going to put the file there and then I can use that in my deploy.
+As a developer in a large organisation, ideally I'm not supposed to see live usernames and passwords for things like the database so let's say, at this point, we hand over to a system administrator who *does* have authority to handle those details.
+Perhaps we could supply them with a `database.yml` with "FILL IN THE BLANKS HERE" for the username and password and then guide them to put the file in the right place.
+Once they have done that then we can make use of the file in our deploys without having to store it on development machines.

 {% highlight console %}
 # cd ~mcp/apps/mcp/shared/config
 # vi database.yml
 {% endhighlight %}

-Again, make sure that the user and everything is right.
+Again, make sure that the user is correct.

 {% highlight console %}
 # chown mcp: database.yml
 {% endhighlight %}

-So next up, we want Ruby on our machine because I'm a Ruby dev and we want to use it.
-So I'm going to use RVM to do it.
-And this kind of- a point of contention but let's just say we want to use that and that's fine.

-So what we need to do is first of all there's some dependencies we need before we can think about installing RVM.
-So I'm on a Debian box so I need to use `apt-get` on this one; I'm going to install curl and git and Subversion so we can get it.
-That'll run and that's fine.
+To run our application, we're going to need to install Ruby.
+As we might have several applications using different versions, let's install [RVM][] to manage Ruby for us *[NB: this predates the release of [rbenv and the ensuing controversy][rbenv controversy]]*.

+Firstly, we'll need to install RVM's dependencies; as we are using Debian, we'll need to use `apt-get` to install the required packages...

 {% highlight console %}
 # apt-get install curl git-core subversion